cobuildlab/cobuildlab-web/src/pages/development-blog/effective-programming-at-cobuildlab.md

 > These are a set of commonalities and practices learn from my experience with Java, Python and Javascript development over near 20 years of experience.
 Angel Lacret

-This set of practices are heavily based on this books:
+This set of practices are heavily based on these books:

 For Java: